Ayush-207/AutomatedChatApp/README.md

   - Optional captions for images

 - **Message Input**
-  - Text input field with multi-line support (1-5 lines)
+  - Text input field with multi-line support
   - Send button (disabled when empty)
   - Attachment button for images from:
     - Photo Library